utopia-php/http/README.md

 Resources are designed to prepare dependencies or context for the request.
 Resources are not meant to do functional logic or return callbacks.
 For such a use case, you should use hooks.

+To learn more about Framework architecture and features, check out more in-depth [Getting started guide](/docs/Getting-Starting-Guide.md).

 ## System Requirements

 Utopia Framework requires PHP 8.0 or later.
 We recommend using the latest PHP version whenever possible.